firecracker-microvm/firecracker/docs/jailer.md

 After starting, the Jailer goes through the following operations:

-- If the `USE_SECCOMP` environment variable is set, sets up a list of seccomp filters, white listing the minimum set of system calls that Firecracker requires to function.
+- If the `--secomp-level` flag is set to `1`, sets up a list of seccomp filters, white listing the minimum set of system calls that Firecracker requires to function.
+- Otherwise if `--seccomp-level` flag is not set or is set to `0`, does not use seccomp filtering.
 - Validate **all provided paths** and the VM `id`.
 - Close all open file descriptors unrelated to standard input.
 - Open `/dev/kvm` as *RW*, and bind a Unix domain socket listener to